zutsusemi/MICCAI2023-TopoLab-Labels/README.md

 You need to first download the original open-source dataset.

 Then, you need to clone this repo, and unzip labels.zip to see the labels.
-The password to unzip the .zip file can be found at [here](https://pan.baidu.com/s/1KdvrZLm4BK4DEJFXtMIE0w) with code zjti.
+The password to unzip the .zip file can be found at [here](链接：https://pan.baidu.com/s/1S6Ihv5AAtHyeLnz1FHtdtw) with code ga35.
 After unzipping the files, you need to *align the label files with the images*.
 The file name of the labels are the same as the corresponding images.
 Note that you probably need to reverse (and/or) swap the images' axis to align them.
 Before training your model, you should visualize the images and labels to ensure the alignment is correct.